cosmos/ibc-go/docs/tutorials/01-fee/06-wire-fee-react.md

       } else {
 ```

+See the diff up to this point [here](https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/commit/0b3ddc8f8fe547624ec0d38f08e2344d29d22ee7).
 We will test the UI in the next section.